 Let’s explore some of the most haunted places in Detroit, MI:

-One of the most haunted places in Detroit is said to be the Thorn Apple Valley Slaughterhouse.
+One of the most haunted locations in Detroit is said to be the Thorn Apple Valley Slaughterhouse.
 Inside the slaughterhouse is pitch dark, even in bright daylight!

 Visitors have also reported strange malfunctions with their cellphones and other electronic devices.